wso2-attic/module-kafka/component/src/main/resources/installation-scripts/README.txt

 In this directory, you can find two scripts of interest to you.
 Please note that when running the following scripts, you will need write permission to ballerina installation location.

-1. install.{sh/bat} - Installs the Kafka package.
+1. install.{sh/bat} - Installs the Kafka module.
-2. uninstall.{sh/bat} - Uninstalls the Kafka package if installed already.
+2. uninstall.{sh/bat} - Uninstalls the Kafka module if installed already.

 Happy coding!